gazebo-web/cloudsim/internal/pkg/repositories/README.md

 ```

 ## GORM
-We've created a gorm implementation that satifies the interfaces described below, in the following section you'll find a couple of examples to help you understand how to use this specific implementation with your codebase.
+We've created a gorm implementation that satisfies the interfaces described before.
+In the following section you'll find a couple of examples to help you understand how to use this specific implementation with your codebase.

 ### Setup